Furnace Repair in Glendale, La Crescenta, Sunland, CA

 If you witness lowered levels of heat or simply no heat, we suggest:

 - Turn off your furnace.
-Turning off is the foremost step, as a furnace with no heat would simply add to your energy bills.
+Turning off is the foremost step, as a furnace with no heat would add to your energy bills.

 - After this, you should look for thermostat settings and circuit controls.